rossbrancati/IMU_gait_speed_classification/README.md

 * "RS_ML_matrix_std.csv" and "LS_ML_matrix_std.csv" - the same files, but standardized using a z-transformation (eventually used for the training deep learning model)

+### Instructions for other notebooks:
+* The exploratory notebook is where I started with pre-processing the data, running some simple classifiers, extracting statistical features and principal components, and ultimately landing on a deep learning approach.
+Check out this notebook if you are interested in where to start when working with a new dataset.
+* IMU_gait_speed_classification_DL_modeling.ipynb is where I created the original deep learning model used in the google colab notebook.
+If you're interested in how I created the model, check out this notebook.
+It has some similarities with the exploratory notebook.
+* IMU_gait_speed_classification_google_colab.ipynb - if you are just interested in training and testing the deep learning model using leave one subject out cross validation, run this notebook in google colab (instructions in notebook).
+The input data is "RS_ML_matrix_std.csv", but you can use other files as well such as the left shank or non-standardized data.